drcereceres/UpStream/src/readme.txt

 * Added the link to the list of projects to the main menu item;
 * Fixed PHP error when project members is not an array;

+Changed:
+* Updated the .pot file for translators;

 Added:
 * Added option to enable debug and log on UpStream settings for debugging sessions;